-The manual control of the outputs is a function that can only be accessed when the unit is OFF in order to avoid any improper intervention that could endanger the operator as well as the machine.
-The machine cannot be restarted if any outputs are in the manual status.
-All outputs must be in automatic mode in order to restart the machine.
+Up to display version 5.00-1-007-A-DE, manual control of the outputs is a function that can only be accessed when the unit is stopped (OFF (1)).
+The unit cannot be restarted if any of the outputs are in manual state.
+All outputs must be in automatic mode in order to restart the unit.